-In the event of an emergency involving an imminent threat on campus, campus security will confirm that there is a significant emergency or dangerous situation in conjunction with university administration and local police departments and determine the appropriate segment(s) of the campus community to receive a notification.
-This same group determines the content of the notification and utilizes the university's emergency notification system (opt-in emergency alerts via email, text message, Facebook or Twitter message) to notify the campus community.
+In the event of an emergency involving an imminent threat on campus, campus security will confirm that there is a significant emergency or dangerous situation in conjunction with university administration and local police departments and will issue an immediate campus-wide notification.
+This same group determines the content of the notification and utilizes the university's emergency notification system (opt-in emergency alerts via email, text message, Facebook or Twitter message) to notify the campus community, whether on or off-campus.

 Students, faculty and staff can register online to receive notifications of these emergency events.
 These messages are transmitted only during emergencies and are an additional real-time avenue of communication.
-The messaging system is tested campus wide at least once a year
+The messaging system is tested campus-wide at least once a year.